nasa/openmct/e2e/README.md

 - How is Open MCT extending default Playwright functionality?
 - What about Component Testing?

+### Writing Tests

+Playwright provides 3 supported methods of debugging and authoring tests:
+- A 'watch mode' for running tests locally and debugging on the fly
+- A 'debug mode' for debugging tests and writing assertions against tests
+- A 'VSCode plugin' for debugging tests within the VSCode IDE.

+Generally, we encourage folks to use the watch mode and provide a script `npm run test:e2e:watch` which launches the launch mode ui and enables hot reloading on the dev server.

 ### e2e Troubleshooting

 Please follow the general guide troubleshooting in [the general troubleshooting doc](../TESTING.md#troubleshooting-ci)